Justice one case at a time

 Know that this type of damages can be used to punish the other party, while also being included in the overall value of your personal injury case.

-How You Can Help Prove Your Case’s Worth
+How You Can Help Prove the Worth of Your Personal Injury Lawsuit

-The following pieces of evidence can help prove the value of your case when it comes time to talk about settlements or present to a jury in court:
+The following pieces of evidence can help prove the value of your personal injury case when it comes time to talk about settlements or present to a jury in court:

 - All medical bills (whether it was a one-time treatment or ongoing treatment)